Barcelona president: Keeping Messi was a ‘risky’ investment

 “There are objective reasons regarding the economical situation at the club and an investment of that volume with the contract of Messi was risky,” Laporta said.
 “We wanted to assume those risks, but when we realized the real situation of the club after the audit, it meant that we would have put the club in great risk.”

-He said Messi and the club did everything possible to make the contract work but it wasn’t possible without hurting Barcelona's finances.
+He said Messi and the club did everything to make the contract work but it wasn't possible without hurting Barcelona's finances.
+The first deal rejected by the league was a two-year contract payable in five years, and the second was a five-year contract.

+The Spanish league has prided itself in having some of the stricter economic controls for clubs in Europe, keeping them from overspending and going into heavy debt.
+With these controls it was able to create a much stable and stronger league in the last few years.

+Barcelona’s salary cap, which is roughly proportional to 70% of a club’s revenue, was expected to be slashed even further this season.
+Laporta said for every 25 million the club spends on a player, it has to make up 100 million in cap space, which “is not an easy process.”
+He said the club was already at its limit without the Messi contract.

-Laporta said new funding recently secured by the league would have helped but the club was against the deal because it would have hurt the team’s broadcasting rights revenues for the next 50 years.
+Laporta said new funding recently secured by the league worth 2.7 billion euros ($3.2 billion) would have helped but the club was against the deal because it would have hurt the team’s broadcasting rights revenues for the next 50 years.

-The club announced on Thursday that Messi would not remain with the club.
+“We are not going to increase our salary limit by selling our audiovisual rights for the next 50 years,” Laporta said.
+“This decision would have been risky.”

+League President Javier Tebas contested Laporta's argument and hinted that the new funding, which is also opposed by Real Madrid and still needs to be approved by the majority of the clubs, would be a solution to keep Messi at the club.
+He said Laporta had been initially in favor of the deal but suddenly changed his mind.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports